berkayylmao/NFSPluginSDK/README.md

 `MW05::Game::BlowEngine(MW05::PlayerEx::GetPlayerInstance());`

-For more advanced examples you can take a look at the source code of [NFS Chat Chaos Mod](https://github.com/berkayylmao/NFS-Chat-Chaos-Mod) and [B.A.M.](https://github.com/berkayylmao/BerkaysAssortedMods).
+All gameplay functionality of [NFS Chat Chaos Mod](https://github.com/berkayylmao/NFS-Chat-Chaos-Mod) and [B.A.M.](https://github.com/berkayylmao/BerkaysAssortedMods) are provided by NFSPluginSDK.

 ## Thanks
 Massive thanks to [@nlgxzef](https://github.com/nlgxzef) and [@heyitsleo](https://github.com/LeoCodes21) for all their help.